-Marianne Fey has over 30 years of experience in business management, sales and marketing, and building and growing organizations both as an entrepreneur and as a senior corporate executive.
+Marianne Fey has over 35 years of experience in business leadership, sales and marketing, and building and growing organizations both as an entrepreneur and as a senior corporate executive.
 Prior to joining DWH, she was a senior executive at global agency McCann Erickson where she gained deep experience in the automotive sector both in retail and brand building.
-Through her career at McCann, Marianne built and managed a nationwide field sales organization, managed all marketing activity for three major automotive brands including two that were global, and led a technology team that delivered a groundbreaking and cost saving system to a global client that earned her the coveted McCann Worldgroup Global Entrepreneur award.
-She started her career as an entrepreneur, growing a small, regional advertising agency into a national retail advertising powerhouse, eventually selling to McCann.
+Through her career at McCann, Marianne built and managed a nationwide field sales organization, led all marketing activity for three major automotive brands including two that were global, led a technology team that delivered a groundbreaking and cost saving system to a global client.
+She started her career as an entrepreneur, growing a small regional advertising agency into a national retail advertising powerhouse, eventually selling to McCann.

-At DWH, Marianne leads clients through sales and marketing strategy planning, providing ongoing oversight to ensure growth.
-She brings her successful record of building and managing teams and organizations to help companies as they prepare for a sale or transition, and also advises and leads post-sale transition teams.
+At DWH, Marianne is a team lead for the company’s trademark Assessments.
+She also leads clients through sales and marketing strategy planning and providing ongoing oversight to ensure growth.
+She brings her successful record of building and growing organizations to help companies as they prepare for a sale or transition, and also advises and leads post sale transition teams.
 In addition, Marianne helps to grow DWH’s relationships and presence in Southeastern Michigan.

 Beth Masvero has more than 15 years of experience in accounting, project management, and administration.
 Beth earned her B.B.A. from Baker College and her M.B.A. from Cornerstone University.
 She has substantial background in cash flow modeling, financial analysis, and procedure development in automotive, construction, service, recreational, and commercial & residential real-estate operations.